gofynd/fdk-client-python/documentation/platform/CONTENT.md

-Retrieve detailed information about a specific FAQ.
+Use this API to retrieve a specific FAQ.
+You will get the question and answer of that FAQ.

 *Returned Response:*